Great Central Railway (heritage railway): The double track project (1991-present day)

 In the 1990s David Clarke became president of the GCR and approached the railway about the possibility of double-tracking the line.
 As a signalling enthusiast, Clarke aspired to operate a signal box on a double track main line, and so the campaign to raise funds to double the section between Quorn and Rothley was launched, with Clarke himself providing a large amount of the capital.

 After reaching Quorn, work moved ahead to extend the second track to Loughborough.
 The double track between Loughborough and Rothley opened on 1 June 2000.
 This gave additional capacity, which is especially useful at galas, where up to six trains may be in operation at any one time.
 This enables the running of non-passenger-carrying trains (freights, TPO set) during galas to a greater extent than any other heritage railway.
 It also means that the timetable can be generally adhered to, as delays do not cascade, as they do on single track lines.

 Her Majesty's Rail Inspectorate has granted powers to run private test trains at up to 60 mph.
 Other special trains at public events run at up to 45 mph.
 Typically, UK heritage railways are limited to a maximum speed of 25 mph.

 In 2004, a new signal box at Quorn opened, at that time the only preserved box in the UK with a double track on either side.
 With this new signal box, a train can, in theory, be dispatched from Loughborough every 10 minutes.
 A further signal box at Swithland Sidings has been fitted with Great Western Railway style signals, in the style of the GCR/GWR joint line via High Wycombe, allowing for a further capacity increase on the preserved GCR.
 The full Swithland project was completed in May 2012.

 On 5 December 2012, the GCR was awarded the NRHA Signalling Award for this long-running and complicated project.

+In 2016 the BBC reported that GCR and GCRN claimed that it was 'the only place in the world where full size steam engines can be seen passing each other'.